jfcrenshaw/pzflow/README.md

 ```
 pip install pzflow
 ```
-If you want to run pzflow on a GPU with CUDA, then you need to follow the GPU-enabled installation instructions for jaxlib [here](https://github.com/google/jax).
+If you want to run pzflow on a GPU with CUDA, you need to follow the GPU-enabled installation instructions for jaxlib [here](https://github.com/google/jax).
 You may also need to add the following to your `.bashrc`:
 ```
 # cuda setup
 export LD_LIBRARY_PATH=/usr/local/cuda/lib64:$LD_LIBRARY_PATH
 export PATH=$PATH:/usr/local/cuda/bin
 ```
-If you have the GPU enabled version of jax installed, but would like to run on the CPU, add the following to the top of your scripts/notebooks:
+If you have the GPU enabled version of jax installed, but would like to run on a CPU, add the following to the top of your scripts/notebooks:
 ```
 import jax
 # Global flag to set a specific platform, must be used at startup.